on Arrest Records as

 Arrest records are barrier for many juveniles and adults as they seek employment, especially those from low-income, racial and ethnic minority communities where large numbers of arrests may take place with no subsequent charges or convictions.

-The issue, and EEOC guidelines on the consideration of arrest histories in making hiring decisions, were the focus of an 18--month Mental Health Impact Assessment (MHIA) study by the Adler School Institute on Social Exclusion.
+The issue, and EEOC guidelines on the consideration of arrest histories in making hiring decisions, were the focus of an 18--month Mental Health Impact Assessment (MHIA) study by the Adler University Institute on Social Exclusion.
 Released this spring, the study advised that the EEOC’s revised policy guidance regarding arrest records and hiring can help increase employability among Englewood residents—in turn improving community mental health and well-being, and the likelihood that individuals will suffer less depression and psychological distress, and feel greater social cohesion.

 Co-sponsors for “Arrest Records as Barriers to Employment” are: